|University of Newcastle Quick Snap|

 Science and Information Technology

-The University is also known worldwide for its problem-based learning programs.
-Used mainly in the disciplines of architecture, building, health sciences, medicine and nursing, problem-based learning places students in small groups where they solve problems they are likely to face in their working lives.
+The University is known worldwide for its problem-based learning programs.
+Used mainly in the disciplines of architecture, building, health sciences, law, medicine and nursing, problem-based learning places students in small groups where they solve problems they are likely to face in their working lives.
 In other words, it gives a purpose to learning.

 The University of Newcastle at Callaghan boasts one of the best campuses in Australia.
 Its 120 hectares (300 acres) of natural bushland—complete with Australian wildlife—at the city's edge offers you peace and quiet—the perfect prerequisites for successful study.